lac-dcc/honey-potion/docs/README.md

 ## Test
 Contains files for testing Honey-Potion, WIP.

+## Examples

+Contains examples of elixir programs translated to C. Use mix in the folder with new elixir files in ./examples/lib/ to try out new examples.

 ## Docs
 Contains the documentation of Honey-Potion project as an overview.
 Documentation of specific parts of code is currently handled with intuitive naming or comments.